-Now in its 33rd year, it’s the oldest masters degree in finance available at the University of Cambridge.
-You’ll get the chance to study with three world-class faculties at a university which has produced more Nobel Prize winners than anywhere else.
+Now in it’s 35th year, it’s the oldest masters degree in finance available at the University of Cambridge.
+You’ll get the chance to study with 3 world-class faculties at a university which has produced more Nobel Prize winners than anywhere else.

 - Cambridge Judge Business School, one of the top business schools in Europe

-This pre-experience course is designed for those with no more than one year of work experience after their first degree.
+- you have no more than one year of work experience after your first degree